In Better Shape Than Ever at Age 39: Here's How Tom Brady Does It

 For most of the year, Brady is a vegan.
 In the cold winter months, he adds some lean meat to his diet.
 A typical day's menu this time of year might include a breakfast smoothie—made with almond milk, a scoop of protein, seeds, nuts and a banana—a midmorning homemade protein bar, sliced up chicken breast on a salad with whole grains and legumes for lunch, a second smoothie as a snack and a dinner of quinoa with greens.

-Unlike 49ers quarterback Colin Kaepernick, who lost weight when he went vegan, Brady has had no problem maintaining lean mass.
-Guerrero said for the past several years, Brady has weighed 228 at the start of the season and dropped two to three pounds by the end.
+Unlike 49ers quarterback Colin Kaepernick, who had trouble maintaining his weight when he went vegan, Brady has had no problem maintaining lean mass.
+Guerrero says for the past several years, Brady has weighed 228 at the start of the season and dropped two to three pounds by the end.
 His body fat holds steady at about 10 percent.

 Brady's workout regimen also is nontraditional for a football player.
 About 90 percent of his training is with resistance bands, and much of it is high-rep. In the offseason, he trains with Guerrero six days a week, sometimes twice a day.
 During the season, it's three times a day.